Skip to main content

 You've set up your self-service catalog, but the work doesn't stop there.
 It's imperative to monitor the performance of your catalog.
 Why?
 Because a keen understanding of impact will drive opportunities for further improvement and efficiency.

-But don't just collect data—act on it.
+But don't just collect data.
+Act on it.
 See a service that's barely used?
 Maybe it's time to rethink its placement or even whether it should be there.
 Are users facing delays?
 Dive into the workflows to uncover why.

 Issues will pop up (they always do).
 But the goal is to be proactive.
 If you notice consistent slowdowns during certain times, maybe you're facing a system bottleneck.
 Perhaps you need to allocate more resources during peak times.
 Maybe a process in the backend is more complex than it needs to be.

-The success of your catalog isn't just about its launch — it's about continuous improvement.
+Remember, proactive ITSM benefits the entire organization and saves you from bigger headaches down the line.
+The success of your catalog isn't just about its launch.
+It's about continuous improvement.
 Keep your eyes on the data, listen to your users, and don't be afraid to make changes.

 Choosing the right self-service catalog solution for your needs

-• Consider your business size.
-Enterprises might require more robust features, while SMBs may prioritize ease-of-use.
+Choosing the right self-service catalog isn't just about ticking boxes.
+It's about matching solutions to your unique needs.
+Consider your business size.
+Enterprises may require more robust features, while SMBs may prioritize ease-of-use.
 But remember, size doesn't dictate complexity.
 Sometimes, a small team has big tech needs.

-Frequently asked questions
+Frequently asked questions about self-service catalog

 Can a self-service catalog help with asset management and IT inventory?